-- 6 months and 13 days from the first day of the accounting period; - · 3 months after the first instalment: - · 3 months after the second instalment; and - 3 months and 14 days from the last day of the accounting period.
+- 6 months and 13 days from the first day of the accounting period; - 3 months after the first instalment; - 3 months after the second instalment; and - 3 months and 14 days from the last day of the accounting period.

 Large companies are not required to make instalment payments in the first year in which the £1.5 million threshold is reached unless their profits exceed £10 million.
-The £10 million threshold is also reduced pro rata for '51% related group companies' and for accounting periods of less than 12 months.

-For accounting periods starting on or after 1 April 2019 new payment dates were introduced for very large companies - broadly those with annual taxable profits of £20 million or more and a corporation tax liability in excess of £10,000 for a 12-month accounting period.
-As above, where a company is a member of a group, the £20 million threshold is divided by the number of '51% related group companies' in the group.
+The £10 million threshold is also reduced pro rata for the number of associated companies (or '51% related group companies' for accounting periods commencing prior to 1 April 2023) and for accounting periods of less than 12 months.
+Very large companies are broadly those with annual taxable profits of £20 million or more and a corporation tax liability in excess of £10,000 for a 12-month accounting period.
+As above, where a company is a member of a group, the £20 million threshold is divided by the number of associated companies (or '51% related group companies' for accounting periods commencing prior to 1 April 2023) in the group.
 The £20 million and £10,000 limits are also reduced proportionately for shorter accounting periods.